-The DAVS code is about 15k lines of C# code and to evaluate performance on Java we used a combination of commercially available code converter [19] and carefully inspected manual rewrites to port the C# code to Java.
+The DAVS code is about 15k lines and PWC is about 6k lines of C# code.
+We used a combination of commercially available code converter [20] and carefully inspected manual rewrites to port the C# code to Java.
 Furthermore, we performed a series of serial and parallel tests to confirm correctness is preserved during the migration, prior to evaluating performance.

 Our interest in this experiment was to compare application performance when run on Linux based HPC clusters against results on Windows HPC environments.
 We noticed from initial runs that two of the MPI operations - allreduce, and send and receive - contribute to the most of inter-process communication.
-Therefore, we extended the evaluation by performing micro benchmarks for these, which further supported our choice to use Java.
+Therefore, we extended the evaluation by performing micro benchmarks for these, which further supported our choice to use Java. msgSizeL = 8192 // messages to be considered large numItr = 1000 // iterations for small messages numItrL = 100 // iterations for large messages skip = 200 // skip this many for small messages skipL = 10 // skip this many for large messages sbuff[maxMsgSize/4] // float array --initialized to 1.0 rbuff[maxMsgSize/4] // float array --initialized to 0.0